Giveaway ends June 09, 2023.

 (The Nest should not, however, be used for sleep (see AAP recommendations).
 In addition, it should never be placed on soft, uneven, or elevated surfaces.)

 We used our Nest every day in the first 4 months.
 I found the Nest particularly helpful for visually defining “baby’s space” for older siblings.
+And it was areally special and fun project to make!

 If you plan on breastfeeding, make your own washable breast pads.
 They will be more comfortable and discrete that the single-use ones you can buy in stores.